D07Aba/test-public/README.md

 # test-public
-✨​It's my first public repository on GitHub!✨🚀
+✨My name is Douaa and​ it's my first public repository on GitHub!✨🚀 ​
-​